 Tax is now recognised as a key risk and compliance issue in the boardroom and company boards must be able to formulate and communicate their tax strategy to all stakeholders.
 Directors must be confident and capable of asking the right questions in relation to their organisation’s tax strategy and to constructively challenge the executive with regard to the approach taken.

-The Companies Act 2014 has, for the first time in Irish law, set out in statute the fiduciary duties of a director of a company that is registered in Ireland.
+The Companies Act 2014 sets out in statute the fiduciary duties of a director of a company that is registered in Ireland.
 The Act consolidates the duties and responsibilities of directors by setting out a non-exhaustive list of eight fiduciary duties owed by directors to a company.

 The current business environment places greater scrutiny than ever before on the actions and decisions taken by boards of directors.
 The onus is on all directors to ensure that legal and regulatory responsibilities are met and that decisions taken by the board are always in the best interests of the company.